 Christmas Time in Italy

 From displays in churches and piazzas to St. Peter’s Square in Vatican City, the nativity is a big sign that Christmas celebrations in Italy have started.
-If you pay close attention to these scenes, it’s tradition to not display the baby Jesus until the night of December 24th.
+If you pay close attention to these scenes, you’ll notice the tradition of not displaying the baby Jesus until Christmas Eve night.
 So, what are the big dates to keep in mind during your Christmas vacation to Italy?

 Feast of the Immaculate Conception, or “Immacolata”

 It all kicks off on December 8th with the celebration of the Immaculate Conception.
 This day is celebrated with special masses, parades, music, and feasts.
 The day marks the celebration of when God blessed Mary with a life free from sin.

 Banks are closed, but many shops remain open, so there is plenty of time for shopping in between the day’s activities.
 In Rome, many people make their way to the Spanish Steps to attend a ceremony led by the Pope as he pays homage to Virgin Mary.
 On this day, most Christmas Markets in Italy open up their doors.

 December 24th is a national holiday in Italy.
 All shops are closed and public transport is pretty much non-existent.
 Families usually come together for a special dinner before making their way to evening or midnight mass.